crosas-dev/android-interview-questions/README.md

 * What is `transient` modifier?
 [JavaTPoint](https://www.javatpoint.com/transient-keyword) `transient` is a Java keyword which marks a member variable not to be serialized when it is persisted to streams of bytes.
 When an object is transferred through the network, the object needs to be 'serialized'.
 Serialization converts the object state to serial bytes.

-* What are anonymous classes?[OracleDoc](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html) It is an inner class without a name and for which only a single object is created.
+* What are anonymous classes?
+[OracleDoc](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html) It is an inner class without a name and for which only a single object is created.
 An anonymous inner class can be useful when making an instance of an object with certain “extras” such as overloading methods of a class or interface, without having to actually subclass a class.

 * What is the difference between using `==` and `.equals` on an object?[GeeksForGeeks](http://www.geeksforgeeks.org/difference-equals-method-java/) Main difference between .equals() method and == operator is that one is method and other is operator.
 We can use == operators for reference comparison (address comparison) and .equals() method for content comparison.
 In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.
 If a class does not override the equals method, then by default it uses equals(Object o) method of the closest parent class that has overridden this method.